15 Essential Tips For Parenting An Only Child

 Having good communication skills can help your child interact effectively with people.
 Some will grow a strong bond and friendship.
 As they grow older, many opportunities will surely come to them.

-5. Avoid relying too heavily on digital devices.
+5. Avoid relying too heavily on digital devices

 Exposing your child to digital devices will put their health at risk and social skills.
 TV, tablets, video games, smartphones, and more can stunt your child’s social development.
 Digital things can surely entertain your kid, but too much screen time will affect them negatively.
 They will lack social skills and be more isolated.

-You can still engage your child with technology because we know that we are in a modern era right now.
+You can still engage your child with technology because we know that we’re in a modern era right now.
 However, it would be best if you put a limit on it.
 Many aspects of your child will be affected if you truly rely too heavily on digital devices.
 They may lose their sense of adventure, carelessness, imagination, social skills, and more.

-6. Focus on self-confidence and self-esteem.
+6. Focus on self-confidence and self-esteem

 To help your child build self-confidence and self-esteem, let them do their way.
 Let them make decisions and take responsibility for their actions.
 You can be there for them but only as guidance or facilitator.
 You may read a good book also on how to build confidence in your child.